Use the links below to navigate our FAQ categories.

 May I reach out to YES Prep School Directors directly in order to apply for positions on their campuses?

-We only consider applications that have been submitted through our website, www.yesprep.org/careers, and ask that you not reach out to school-based staff regarding employment (they will just direct you back to the careers website, or a member of the YES Prep recruitment team).
-If you have specific questions about an opening prior to applying, you may reach out to us via email at email@example.com.
+We only consider applications that have been submitted online and ask that you not reach out to school-based staff regarding employment.
+If you have specific questions about an opening prior to applying, you may reach out to us via email at firstname.lastname@example.org.

-Exact cost varies based on year and the teacher's track (ACP or non-ACP).
-Click here to determine your track.
-In 2015-2016, TE ACP teachers committed $4,750, automatically deducted through paychecks bi-monthly for 20 pay periods.
-For more information, visit Teaching Excellence's website.
+- Cost Commitment: Exact cost varies based on year and the teacher's track (ACP or non-ACP).
+In 2016-2017, TE ACP teachers committed $4,750, automatically deducted through paychecks bi-monthly for 20 pay periods.

 What professional development opportunities do you offer to experienced teachers?

-Whether you are brand new to teaching, an experienced teacher, or a non-instructional staff member, YES Prep offers consistent development differentiated to your needs.
 If you are an experienced teacher new to YES Prep, we have a 'New to Blue' program that is designed to help you successfully transition to your new environment and integrate your skills into the YES Prep culture and curriculum.
 For current staff members-- both in the central office and on campuses-- who are developing their leadership skills, we offer the Leading Excellence program.
-Find out more about leadership pathways at YES Prep on our website.
+Find out more about campus leadership opportunities.

 Where can I learn more about benefits at YES Prep?